 When an undergraduate’s financial aid doesn’t meet the cost of attendance at a college or career school, parents may take out a Direct PLUS Loan in their name to bridge the gap.

 First, to clarify, there are federally funded Direct Loans that are taken out by students themselves.
-Then there are federally funded Direct PLUS Loans, commonly called Parent PLUS Loans when taken out by parents to help dependent undergrads.
+Then there are federally funded Direct PLUS Loans, commonly called Parent PLUS Loans, when taken out by parents to help dependent undergrads.

 To apply for a Parent PLUS Loan, students or their parents must first fill out the Free Application for Federal Student Aid (FAFSA®).

-Then a parent applies for a PLUS Loan on the Federal Student Aid site.
+A parent applies for a PLUS Loan on the Federal Student Aid site.
 A credit check will be conducted to look for adverse events, but eligibility does not depend on the borrower’s credit score or debt-to-income ratio.

 Pros of Parent PLUS Loans

-At least 3.5 million parents (and in some cases, stepparents) have taken out Parent PLUS Loans to lower the cost of college.
+Nearly 4 million parents (and in some cases, stepparents) have taken out Parent PLUS Loans to lower the cost of college.
 Here are some upsides.

 The Sky’s Almost the Limit